-- Introduce the group to the role of financial management in helping achieve company goals; understand the role of a firm's performance in creating shareholder value. - Familiarize students with the major literature in the field; have students become literate in terminology used in modern day finance - Enable students to read, understand, and analyze financial statements; review the importance of the cash flow statement and how it is used in budgeting - Study the various sources of financing and relative advantages and disadvantages of each; provide an understanding of financial securities and markets that affect capital structure - Emphasize the importance of time value concepts in financial decision-making and clarify techniques for applying the concepts - Assimilate time value concepts to calculate an array of financial problems (i.e. amortization schedules, present value calculations, annuity and perpetuity comparisons); study how interest rates are used in discounting future values; provide an understanding of the nature of risk and its effect on rates of return - Articulate the components of bond valuation; employ concepts for bond pricing

-- Utilize the Dividend Discount Model and/or the Capital Asset Pricing Model to determine the return on equity and to value stocks; use perpetuity concept to value preferred stock - Explain the effect of income taxes in influencing business decisions - Use the concepts of Net Present Value and Internal Rate of Return to gain a fuller appreciation of capital budgeting and their use in selection of projects; integrate Discounted Cash Flow techniques for valuation purposes. - Explain the methods of management of cash, receivables and inventories - Obtain an understanding of the use of spreadsheets in the calculation of financial problems
+Course Learning Outcome Assessment activities 1 Enable students to read, understand, and analyze financial statements; review the importance of the cash flow statement Midterm and Final Exam 2 Study the various sources of financing and relative advantages and disadvantages of each; provide an understanding of financial securities and markets that affect capital structure Midterm and Final Exam 3 Assimilate time value concepts to calculate an array of financial problems (i.e. amortization schedules, present value calculations, annuity and perpetuity comparisons); study how interest rates are used in discounting future values; provide an understanding of the nature of risk and its effect on rates of return Case Studies; Midterm and Final Exam 4 Explain the methods of management of cash, receivables and inventories Case Studies 5 Articulate the components of bond valuation; employ concepts for bond pricing; similarly for stock valuation, utilize the Dividend Discount Model and/or the Capital Asset Pricing Model to determine the return on equity and to value stocks Midterm and Final Exam 6 Use the concepts of Net Present Value and Internal Rate of Return to gain a fuller Case Studies; Midterm and Final Exam appreciation of capital budgeting and their use in selection of projects; integrate Discounted Cash Flow techniques for valuation purposes. -- --